-The system of equations consisting of~\ref{eq:dt_phif,eq:div_u,eq:dt_phip,eq:dt_up,eq:dt_uf2} together with \ref{eq:drag_final,eq:sigma_feffff,eq:sigma_peffff,eq:Ur_oseen} is fully closed, except for the velocity-variance terms $\pavg{\mathbf{u}'_\alpha \mathbf{u}'_\alpha}$ and $\avg{\chi_f \mathbf{u}'_f \mathbf{u}'_f}$.
-To determine these quantities, one may either solve transport equations for the variances, as commonly done in turbulence modeling \citep{pope2001turbulent} and kinetic theory \citep{rao2008introduction}, or introduce explicit closures that relate the variances to $\textbf{U}_r$, $\lambda$, $\phi$, and their gradients, and, when relevant, the problem boundaries.
-In the regime where only pseudo-turbulence is present, it is reasonable to expect that the functional form of such closures does not introduce new qualitative behaviors beyond those already contained in the effective stress tensor ($\boldsymbol{\Sigma}_f^{\text{eff}}$) Consequently, the discussion that follows remains qualitatively valid even after including these closures.
-Hints on their modeling is provided in \citet{fintzi2025averaged}.
-In addition, closures for the velocity variances of both the continuous and dispersed phases in the Oseen regime can be found in \citet{koch1993hydrodynamic}.
+The system of equations consisting of~\ref{eq:dt_phif,eq:div_u,eq:dt_phip,eq:dt_up,eq:dt_uf2} together with \ref{eq:drag_final,eq:sigma_feffff,eq:sigma_peffff,eq:Ur_oseen} is fully closed, except for the velocity-variance terms $\pavg{\textbf{u}'_\alpha \textbf{u}'_\alpha}$ and $\avg{\chi_f \textbf{u}'_f \textbf{u}'_f}$.
+To determine these quantities, one may either solve transport equations for the variances, as commonly done in turbulence modelling \citep{pope2001turbulent} and kinetic theory \citep{rao2008introduction}, or introduce explicit closures that relate the variances to $\textbf{U}_r$, $\lambda$, $\phi$, and their gradients, and, when relevant, the problem boundaries.
+Hints on their modelling using the latter method are provided by Eq.
+(6.9) and (6.11) of \citet{fintzi2025averaged} and are discussed below.
+Closures for the centre-of-mass velocity variance in the Oseen regime may be found in \citet{koch1993hydrodynamic} and, more recently, in~\citet{bergougnoux2021dilute}.
+In viscous-dominated regimes, experimental evidence suggests that $\avg{|\textbf{u}_\alpha '|^2} = O(\phi^{2/3}|\textbf{U}_r|^2)$ \citep{guazzelli2011fluctuations}.
+Hence, in the dilute limit $\phi \ll 1$, the centre-of-mass velocity variance may dominate the contribution arising from the mean flow, since the former scales as $\phi^{2/3}$ whereas the latter scales as $O(\phi)$.
+Consequently, without an appropriate model for the velocity variance, the first-moment closure based solely on the mean relative motion appears to be of limited relevance, at least in the dilute regime where $\phi^{2/3} \gg \phi$.
+The same observation applies to the drag force and the second moment of force.
+Nevertheless, in regimes where pseudo-turbulence is the only source of fluctuations, it is reasonable to expect that the functional form of such closures does not introduce qualitatively new behaviours beyond those already captured by the effective stress tensor $\bm{\Sigma}^f$.
+This follows from symmetry considerations; see \citet{fintzi2025averaged}.
+Consequently, the discussion presented below should remain qualitatively valid even when such closures are included.